data2intelligence/CytoSig_prediction/README.md

 # Stage 3: predict CytoSig signaling activity and generate figures
 run "./run.py"
-This step needs a CPU with large memory of 64G as the dataset EGAS00001004571 contains many single cells.
+If you converted single-cell data in step 2, this step will need a CPU with large memory of 64G as the dataset EGAS00001004571 contains many single cells.
 The relevant figure numbers are labeled above each function.

 **Task 1**: bulk data from tumor and inflammatory disease studies

-**Task 2**: single-cell data from COVID19 studies
+**Task 2**: single-cell data from COVID19 studies (only triggered if you have run the optional stage 2)